thegrumpys/odop/docs/About/Legal/PrivacyStatement.md

 However, some of our business partners (for example: Okta, Heroku, JawsDB, GitHub Pages and Google Analytics) may use cookies related to our site.
 We have no access to or control over these cookies.

+**IP Address**
+In addition to the previously mentioned features of Okta, the Okta logs provide IP address information associated with user sessions.
+Also, we collect user IP address information associated with access to our database (a.k.a. the ODOP Design Library) for the purpose of measuring usage of the system.
+Google Analytics is currently under evaluation as an alternative means to measuring usage of the system that does not reveal IP address information.
+Note that use of VPN (Virtual Private Network) technology hides the true IP address and physical location of the user.

 **Public Account**
 Evaluators may sign-in with the username "public" and password "public".
 It is possible to save designs into the public account but keep in mind that all saved information will be completely public.

-**IP Address**
-In addition to the previously mentioned features of Okta, we collect user IP address information associated with access to our database (a.k.a. the ODOP Design Library) for the purpose of measuring usage of the system.
-Google Analytics is currently under evaluation as an alternative means to measuring usage of the system that does not collect IP address information.

 &nbsp;